asiekierka/uxnds/README.md

 Use the L or R buttons to swap them - in this configuration, mouse input is approximated via touchscreen.

+When using a real DS, DSi or 3DS console, it is recommended to launch this program via [nds-hb-menu](https://github.com/devkitPro/nds-hb-menu) - though, as it currently doesn't use argc/argv, it doesn't really change much.

 Use the latest devkitARM toolchain from the devkitPro organization to compile.